-The most commonly treated areas of the face include the area between the eyebrows often referred to as the “11 lines” or medically speaking “glabella complex”, the forehead, and around the eyes.
-Other areas which can be treated with neurotoxin are the down turned corners of the mouth, the chin, the jawline and the neck.
-All three products contain the active ingredient botulinum toxin A and have been approved by the FDA for safe and effective usage.
+The most commonly treated areas of the face include the area between the eyebrows, which is often referred to as the “11 lines,” or the “glabellar complex,” the forehead, and around the eyes.
+Other areas that can be treated with neurotoxins are the corners of the mouth, chin, jawline, and neck.
+All neurotoxin products contain the active ingredient botulinum toxin and have been approved by the FDA for safe and effective usage.

 How to Choose the Right Neurotoxin for You

-Which neurotoxin ultimately will work best for you and the proper dosing will be determined by a variety of factors, including your overall goals, how your body metabolizes the medication, your own anatomy and medical history.
-It’s important to consult with your physician prior to treatment to learn more about their recommendations for your unique case.
+Which neurotoxin will ultimately work best for you and what your specific dosage will be is determined by a number of factors, including your overall aesthetic goals, how your body metabolizes the medication, your own anatomy, and your overall medical history.
+It’s important to consult with a qualified physician or experienced licensed injector prior to treatment to learn more about their recommendations for your unique case.

-All of three neurotoxins can be administered to specific patient needs and can be dosed stronger or lighter.
-The dose and your body’s metabolism will determine how long each will last.
-The recommended dosing typically lasts between 3 to 4 months.
-Some patients like lighter dosing and come in more frequently while some like a stronger dosing which may result in a longer lasting result.
+All neurotoxins can be administered according to the specific needs of my patients and the dose can be adjusted based on the patient’s metabolism or their individual desires for treatment.
+The recommended dosage typically lasts between 3 to 4 months, however, some of my patients prefer a lighter dose and come in more frequently, while others prefer a stronger dose, for a longer lasting result.

-Botox is generally considered to be the most well-known neurotoxin treatment since it was the first to gain FDA approval in the U.S. and has a longer history.
-It is manufactured by Allergan, the same company that makes the Juvederm family of dermal fillers.
+Botox is generally the most well-known neurotoxin treatment since it was the first to gain FDA approval in the U.S. It also has a longer history than other brands of neurotoxins.
+Botox is manufactured by Allergan, which is the same company that makes the Juvederm family of dermal fillers.

-Dysport works in a similar fashion to Botox and was the next neurotoxin on the U.S. market and is offered by the same company that manufactures the Restylane family of products, Galderma.
+Dysport works in a similar fashion to Botox and was the next neurotoxin on the U.S. market.
+It’s manufactured by Galderma, which is the same company that makes the Restylane family of products.

-For more information about Botox, Dysport, or Xeomin and which treatment will help you achieve the look and feel you want, contact the Elizabeth Roche M.D.
-Med Spa today.
+For more information about Botox, Dysport, or Xeomin and which treatment will help you achieve the look and feel you want, contact Dr. Elizabeth Roche today.